roocell/hoopitup/README.md

 https://www.ihomeaudio.com/ibt72pc/

 Keystudio Mic Hat (similar to Adafruit's) https://wiki.keyestudio.com/Ks0314_keyestudio_ReSpeaker_2-Mic_Pi_HAT_V1.0
-- this doesn't have GPIO extensions so I'll have to mount to another PCB
+- this has I2C port and GPIO 12/13 on the grove connectors.
 - might have to power everything through this daughter board (not sure - had to run the install twice - seems to work powered via pi now)
 ```